JeongWon-Oh/jeongwon-oh.github.io/_pages/about.md

 >
 I'm a master student of <a href="https://www.titech.ac.jp/english">Tokyo Institute of Technology</a>, studying for a master's degree in Information and Communications Engineering as a member of <a href="https://titech-caras.github.io/index-en.html">CARAS Lab</a>, under the supervision of Prof. Hiroshi Sasaki.
+My current interest is in Cache Side-Channel Attacks.

 >
 I received my Bachelor's degree from <a href="https://yonsei.ac.kr">Yonsei University</a> in 2022.
 I majored in Electrical and Electronic Engineering at the College of Engineering.